Ranked! The 20 greatest World Cup kits EVER

 14. Portugal (1966)

 The reddest top ever created, we reckon – especially with the eyesight-bending big green numbers on the back.
-Eusebio looked absolutely magnificent.
+Portugal have struggled with the shade of their shirt ever since, but they’ll have to go some way to better this beauty from 1966.

+Eusebio looked particularly magnificent, although he probably would have done even if he’d turned up in a bin bag.

 13. Brazil (1986)

-All Brazil shirts rule – but this pleasantly-collared effort, worn by Socrates, Zico, Josimar, Falcao and company – rules the hardest.
+All Brazil shirts rule – but this pleasantly-collared effort, worn by Zico, Josimar, Falcao and the style-oozing Socrates – rules the hardest.
+The 1986 team weren’t quite as cool as their 1982 predecessors on the pitch, but there’s no doubt they looked the part.

+Did you know, though, that Brazil haven’t always worn yellow?
+The colour was introduced following the 1950 World Cup, when the Selecao, supposedly champions-elect, were stunned by Uruguay in the final game.
+At least something good came of that defeat.

 12. Denmark (1986)